AndreTruss/Sprint1/README.md

 2- readText function read the previous text and show on console.

-3- do_gzip function format the previous text file.
+3- do_gzip function compress the previous text file.

 4- recursiveFunction write a text on console every second, I have decided to stop it after 6 seconds.